bshaekos/SP22creativetech4/README.md

 ### Reflection:

-I'm very satisfied with the results of the project but I was hoping to accomplish more by having the VFX effects modified by either the music and/or when colliders would interact with invisible "buttons" to trigger another effect.
-Unfortunately, I didn't have time to complete this part of the project but I was able to complete a simple prototype by using C++.
+I'm very satisfied with the results of the project but I was hoping to accomplish more by having the VFX effects modified by the music.
+Unfortunately, I didn't have time to complete this part of the project but I was able to complete a simple prototype by using C# and colliders that effect the particle system.
 I found myself completely enraptured throughout the entire project, and Unity is a software that I want to be very well-versed in.
 I was surprised by how well I was able to create the desired effect without much online tutorials.
 I learned by tutorials might not be the best route for me given the level of complexity I seek in a mixed reality project.
 After the project, I did find a conference talk by Keijiro that I plan to watch in depth to learn more about the fundamental aspects of the VFX Graph tool in Unity.